mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/Servers-and-Services/Apache/index.md

 *  **Include Apache server in GroupStart**

     Check to the Apache Server in the GroupStart.
-When activated Apache will automatically start when the Servers button is pressed.
+When activated Apache will automatically start/stop when the Servers button is pressed.

 ---